dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/tos.md

 ## 15. General Provisions

 ### 15.1 Entire Agreement
-These Terms, together with our Privacy Policy, constitute the entire agreement between you and TwiliTransit regarding the Services.
+These Terms, together with our Privacy Policy, constitute the entire agreement between you and SIGNAL Transport Assist regarding the Services.

 ### 15.2 Modifications
 We may modify these Terms at any time.
 Material changes will be communicated through: